sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.0 =
+You must run database change script after upgrade.
+The script encrypts the keys in the database.
+You will be prompted with a button to run it.
+Until you do, TFA won't be active.

 = 3.0.4 =
 Fixed a bug where a OTP could be used twice.